vindaalex/multizone-thermostat/README.md

 * platform (Required): 'multizone_thermostat'
 * name (Required): Name of thermostat.
 In case of master the name is overruled to 'master'.
 * unique_id (Optional): specify name for entity in registry else unique name is based on specified sensors and switches
-* room_area (Optional): Required when operating in satelite mode.
+* room_area (Optional): Required when operating in satellite mode.
 The room area is needed to determine the scale effect of the room to the total heat requirement.
-Default = 0 (only stand alone mode possible, not allowed for satelite mode)
+Default = 0 (only stand alone mode possible, not allowed for satellite mode)

 sensors (at least one sensor needs to be specified):
 * sensor (Optional): entity_id of the temperature sensor, sensor.state must be temperature (float).
 Not required when running in weather compensation only.